| "Whilst the machine was burning the Vickers

 rang the Legation of Copenhagen who, however, put forward small hopes of my escaping

+internment.
 About 11 o'clock two gentlemen arrived and I

 discovered to my sorrow that they were policemen.
 The Consul informed me that the Chief